rust-lang/rust-by-example/src/scope/lifetime/lifetime_bounds.md

 2. `T: Trait + 'a`: Type `T` must implement trait `Trait` and *all* references in `T` must outlive `'a`.

-The example below shows the above syntax in action:
+The example below shows the above syntax in action used after keyword `where`:

 ```rust,editable
 use std::fmt::Debug; // Trait to bound with.